Notification and Preliminary Call for Papers

 Proposals from those who would like to facilitate a panel discussion are welcomed.
 The proposals may address any of the topics falling within the scope of the conference themes.

 Panel Discussions provide an opportunity for public discussion amongst a selected group of panelists.
 Central to the success of a panel discussion is the choice of a good topic as the focus for discussion and panellists who bring differing perspectives and are confident in making clear arguments in a live situation.
 Panels should comprise of three to five scholars who present their arguments; a discussant offers critical comment on the arguments made and the discussion is opened up to the participating audience.

 The proposal must include:

-The WorldCIS-2013 will set aside space for those who wish to pursue discussion of a particular topic or issue.
-Interested individuals should submit a proposal not more than 400 words, on or before January 31, 2013.
+The WorldCIS-2014 will set aside space for those who wish to pursue discussion of a particular topic or issue.
+Interested individuals should submit a proposal not more than 400 words, on or before September 30, 2014.
 In addition, the proposal should indicate the duration of the panel discussion (preferred duration is 90 minutes).

 Virtual Presentation (Video Conferencing)

 We understand that some presenters will not be able to make the trip to Japan to present their research paper, case study, work in progress and report, mainly due to financial and/or political restrictions on travel.
 The WorldCIS-2014 has therefore instituted a virtual presentation system to allow the authors of accepted papers the same publication opportunities as regular presenters.
 A research works submitted without the participant attending the Conference in person, but presented via video conferencing are refereed and published (if accepted) in the conference proceedings.

 You can submit a research paper, case study, work in progress and report for virtual presentation under the open call for papers via email to firstname.lastname@example.org

 All the accepted papers will appear in the proceedings and modified version of selected papers will be published in special issues peer reviewed journals.